 I for one, cannot participate in the demonization of a country that inhabits beautiful, friendly, black and brown people based on a series of deaths that even by the reports of American officials, are not connected.
 There are however, questions that many of us passport Kings and Queens have that must be addressed.
 I have a feeling they will and hopefully, it can be an opportunity to educate, not deter future international travelers from experiencing the wonders of DR.

 As we await the facts of ongoing investigations, let’s do our due diligence in researching our destinations of choice, it’s people, and respect the culture and practices that may differ from our own.
 Safety is paramount, and should be anyone’s focus while traveling abroad.
 With the campaign of cancel culture continuing to unleash its wrath upon the DR, let’s not forget one thing.
-We’ve got bigger fish to fry in our own back yard and this man in particular, prefers his fish like his cocktails – unlimited, fried, and with a side of plantains by a Dominican beach.
+We’ve got bigger fish to fry in our own back yard and this man in particular, prefers his fish fried with a side of plantains by a Dominican beach.